g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 <br>

 A repeated irony is that _the cranks are right_, though for the wrong reasons.
 Plaisance is right about the Presence (the phasmid; [the hole in the world](http://fayde.co.uk/dialojue/4280591); the deserter skulking around the tunnels; the Mega Rich Light-Bending Guy).
 The cryptozoologist Morrell is right about the phasmid.
 Harry is constantly right on wild hunches, not least about Victor Méjean.
-The infra-materialists are right about plasm being a (though completely wrong about it being specific to communism).
+The infra-materialists are right about plasm being a physical force (though completely wrong about it being specific to communism).

 [Elysium itself is flat earth!](http://fayde.co.uk/dialojue/6360587) (or anyway not an intact sphere):

 > There are grey flares and prominences, even arcs above entire isolas...
 The images are blurry, but if there was a sphere in there it certainly looks like it fractured a long time ago...
 They say there is a rarefied envelope of matter surrounding the darkened disc of our planet.
 That is, if we are still living on a planet.